ryan-mcclue/ryan-mcclue/src/knowledge.md

   * FCC/EMC for unintentional EM radiation (other certifications) (can actually search for product on ffcid.io)

-## DFU
-A bootloader can also validate code.

-Really only use on-board bootloader if built into silicon for extremely resource constrained.

-Use CRC (hash is better) to ensure image sent is image recieved Also, sign so we know where it came from
-Per-company keys is easier, however per device key is more secure At a minimum, OTA bundle:
-  * version
-  * hash
-  * signature
-  * (3x flash size to have a known 'factory' image?)

-Memory layout in Flash
-  * image header (serial number, keys)
-  * reset vectors (these could be in flash, i.e could be functions copied over to .ramfuncs in cstartup for speed?)
-  * .text
-  * .rodata/.consts
-  * .cinit
-  * ...
-  * nv storage? (could also have some storage system, file system etc.)
-  * bootloader?

 ## Wireless
   * heartbeat log (to show alive, e.g. power usage and battery life)